Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Approach

 \subsection{Collaborative Learning Strategy}

 The key property of the proposed motion-as-option network is that it optionally leverages optical flow maps.
 To train the network in accordance with our network design goals, training samples with and without optical flow maps are required during the network training.
 A simple approach for accomplishing this is intentionally and randomly discarding optical flow maps of VOS training samples.
 However, instead, we adopt SOD training samples to fully exploit the advantage of the proposed network that optical flow maps are not always required.
-When VOS training samples are adopted, the entire network is learned, whereas when SOD training samples are adopted, motion stream is frozen as in Eq.~\ref{eq1}.
+When VOS samples are adopted, optical flow maps are used as input of the motion encoder, whereas when SOD samples are adopted, RGB images are used as input of the motion encoder.

-Although providing training samples in a collaborative manner sounds reasonable as it prevents network overfitting, it cannot be simply implemented on GPU devices due to the different formats of VOS and SOD data.
-To enable batch training to accelerate network training and ensure stability, we propose a simple indexing trick.
+Although providing training samples in a collaborative manner sounds reasonable as it maximizes the efficacy of the proposed network, it cannot be simply implemented on GPU devices due to the different formats of VOS and SOD data.
+To enable batch training to accelerate network training and ensure stability, we use a simple indexing trick.
 First, training data samples are generated from a dataset comprising VOS and SOD training samples.
 For each VOS training sample, an RGB image, an optical flow map, and a ground truth segmentation mask are loaded.
 In contrast, for each SOD training sample, an RGB image and a ground truth segmentation mask are loaded.
-Then, to ensure that the samples have the same format, the RGB images in the SOD samples are regarded as optical flow maps via a simple value substitution as $F \leftarrow I$.
-To verify the validity of optical flow maps, a motion validity index is generated for each training sample.
+Then, to ensure that the samples have the same format, void tensors are generated and regarded as optical flow maps for the SOD samples.
+To verify the validity of optical flow maps, a motion validity index is allocated for each training sample.
 For VOS and SOD samples, it is set to 1 and 0, respectively.
-Finally, after collecting the samples in a batch, network training is implemented as shown in Code Listing~\ref{listing1}.
-As motion validity indices are multiplied with the extracted motion features, motion stream can be learned only with valid optical flow maps, ignoring void motion features extracted from RGB images in the SOD training samples.
+Using the generated indices, feature fusion process is implemented as shown in Code Listing~\ref{listing1}.

 \begin{python}[t!] # A: appearance features # M: motion features # X: fused features A, M, X = {}, {}, {}